 Canada Day is a well celebrated holiday and the majority of people have a day off.
 Instead of spending time at home, it would be great to celebrate Canada Day with other ethnic groups since Canada is a large hug for multiculturalism in North America.

 When looking for an event to launch, the Korea Times decided on a kite flying competition, which is a traditional Korean activity.
 Also, kite flying is very popular throughout the world.
-It would be a great time for people from different ethnic groups to connect.
+It would be great time for people from different ethnic groups to connect.

-Canada Day is a holiday for people to rest, but it is also important to understand why Canada Day is such an important day for immigrants, children, and families.
+Canada Day is a holiday for people to rest, but it is also important to understand why Canada Day is such an important day for immigrants, children and families.

-The first part of the event will be held on June 25th (Thursday, 5:30 – 7:30 pm), in which time, kites will be made.
+First part of the event will be held on June 25th (Thursday, 5:30 – 7:30 pm), in which time, kites will be made.
 The Korea Times will be providing free kites to the first 30 people.
 4 people who make their own kites will be selected for an award.

-The second part of the event on June 27th (Saturday 3:00 – 7:00 pm) will be for flying the kites.
+Second part of the event on June 27th (Saturday 3:00 – 7:00 pm) will be for flying the kites.
 4 people will be selected based on how well the kite flies.
 Food will be provided from different ethnic groups.

-Olivia Do says, “This event is the first of its kind and we are trying to make it an annual event.
+Olivia Do says, “This event is the first of its kind and we are trying to make it annual event.
 We hope to make this event into a national event someday”

 “Since people can join the event as an individual or with family, it has great meaning to it.
 Also, it is a great time to showcase multiculturalism.
 It would be great if many people join, as anyone is allowed to and are encouraged to.”
-(Staff)
+(End)